brandur/sorg/content/drafts/http-transactions.md

 end
 ```

-### Protecting data at all levels (#multi-level)
+### Data protection in layers (#layers)

 I've taken the opportunity to demonstrate the power of a
 serializable transaction, but in real life you'd want to
 put in a `UNIQUE` constraint on `email` even if you
 intended to use the serializable isolation level.
 Although
-`SERIALIZABLE` will protect you from a duplicate insert,
+`SERIALIZABLE` will protect you from a duplicate insert, an
-but `UNIQUE` will act as one additional check to protect
+added `UNIQUE` will act as one more check to protect your
-your application against incorrectly invoked transactions
+application against incorrectly invoked transactions or
-or buggy code.
+buggy code.
+It's worth having it in there.

-## Background jobs and job staging (#background-jobs)
+## Background jobs (#background-jobs)

 It's a common pattern to add jobs to a background queue
 during an HTTP request so that they can be worked